tayloraswift/swift-png/doc/3.0.0/tutorials.md

     }
 ```

-We do a sanity check to make sure there will stll be an image after the crop.
+We do a sanity check to make sure there will still be an image after the crop.

 ```swift
     guard   top  < bottom,